List of Scottish monarchs: House of Dunkeld (restored) (1058–1286)

-Duncan succeeded to the throne as the maternal grandson of Malcolm II.
-The House of Dunkeld was therefore closely related to the House of Alpin.
-Duncan was killed in battle by Macbeth, who had a long and relatively successful reign.
 In a series of battles between 1057 and 1058, Duncan's son Malcolm III defeated and killed Macbeth and Macbeth's stepson and heir Lulach, claiming the throne.
 The dynastic feuds did not end there: on Malcolm III's death in battle, his brother Donald III, known as "Bán", claimed the throne, expelling Malcolm III's sons from Scotland.
-A civil war in the family ensued, with Donald III and Malcolm III's son Edmund opposed by Malcolm III's English-backed sons, led first by Duncan II and then by Edgar.
+A civil war in the family ensued, with Donald III (later supported by Malcolm III's son Edmund) opposed by Malcolm III's other sons, led first by Duncan II and then by Edgar and backed by the Kingdom of England.
 Edgar triumphed, sending his uncle and brother to monasteries.
 After the reign of David I, the Scottish throne was passed according to rules of primogeniture, moving from father to son, or where not possible, brother to brother.
+Alexander III was the last ruler from the house of Dunkeld, and having no sons, the throne was inherited by his granddaughter Margaret, Maid of Norway.